 Fig. 1 Flows, fluxes and transfers of Nr in two different townships.
 The right fig. is for Nr flows in ST and the left for in GS.
 The edge and background in gray of the biggest rectangles means boundary and environment respectively of township system, and the other 3 rectangles in different edge colors indicate 3 subsystems.
-The sagittal curves indicate different Nr flows and the directions of sagittal arrows mean directions of Nr flows in system.
-The words and figures (in t/yr of unit) near the sagittal arrows mean Nr behaviors and corresponded fluxes respectively of the Nr flows mean by sagittal curves.
+The sagittal curves indicate different Nr system.
+The words and figures (in the system of the sagittal arrows mean Nr benavias and the sagittal arrows mean Nr benavias and the sagittal curves.